afl5c/read_line/README.md

  - &larr; - Go left
  - ctrl-a - Go to start
  - ctrl-e - Go to end
- - double-press esc - Erase Line
+ - double-press esc - Erase line

 The exact history behavior is slighly different than libreadline.
 The first history entry is a blank line and over-navigation will just rotate instead of sounding a bell.
 Also, duplicate consecutive history items